North Star 80/20: Design

 The North Star 80/20 is a recreational keelboat, built predominantly of fibreglass, with wood trim.
 It has a masthead ketch rig, a centre cockpit, a raked stem, an angled transom, a skeg-mounted rudder controlled by a wheel and a fixed fin keel.

 The boat is fitted with a Westerbeke 4-154 diesel engine of 52 hp for docking and manoeuvring.
 The fuel tank holds 75 u.s.gal and the fresh water tank has a capacity of 180 u.s.gal.

 The design has sleeping accommodation for seven people, with a double "V"-berth in the bow cabin, three straight settee berths in the main cabin and an aft cabin with a double "V"-berth.
-The galley is located on the port side just forward of the companionway ladder.
-The galley is "U"-shaped and is equipped with a three-burner stove and a sink.
+The galley is located on the starbord side just forward of the companionway ladder.
+The galley is U-shaped and is equipped with a three-burner stove and a sink.
 There are two heads, one just aft of the bow cabin on the starboard side and one on the starboard side in the aft cabin.

 For sailing the design may be equipped with one of a number of jibs or genoas.

 The design has a hull speed of 7.46 kn.